opentok/opentok-linux-sdk-samples/Custom-Audio-Device/README.md

 only a custom audio device can be set at a time in an application.

-This sample builds upon the [Publisher Only](../Publisher-Only) sample, using a custom audio device that implements a custom way of capturing fake audio samples.
+This sample builds upon the [Publisher Only](../Publisher-Only) sample, using a custom audio device that implements a custom way of capturing generated audio samples.

 You will need a valid [Vonage Video API](https://tokbox.com/developer/)